Dangers Of Lost Loads And Highway Debris

 This week we covered a news story of two lost loads of I-5 in Washington State: lost loads that caused car accidents and car accident injuries.
 In most cases, lost loads and road debris are the direct cause of incorrectly secured loads.

 According to the King County Solid Waste Division, 25,000 vehicle accidents across the country are caused by waste dumped on the side of the road or debris that falls from a car, SUV, or truck while driving.
 In Washington State, 350 accidents annually are caused by dumping and unsecured loads.

-How can you property secure your load and prevent highway accidents?
+How can you properly secure your load and prevent highway accidents?

-· If you are hauling light materials, load them on the bottom of the truck bed.
-If you are only hauling light materials, such as leaves, cover then securely with a net or tarp.
+- If you are hauling light materials, load them on the bottom of the truck bed.
+If you are only hauling light materials, such as leaves, cover them securely with a net or tarp.

 - Check and double-check your load.

 - If you feel that you may have to drive slower with your load than usual, that may be a sign that your load is not properly secured.